-Development of an Automated Crack Detection System for Port Quay Walls Using Small General-Purpose Drone and Orthophotos
+Development of an Automated Crack Detection System for Port Quay Walls Using a Small General-Purpose Drone and Orthophotos

 Read the full article See related articles